esaude/esaude-emr-poc/README.md

 # prototypes-poc

-This project is a UI prototype of the EMR POC system.
-It uses data from mock services and keeps saved date in the temp memory.
+This project is a UI application for Point-of-Care base on OpenMRS and using [Bahmni code](https://github.com/Bhamni/openmrs-module-bahmniapps).
-This system is intended for survey and design of the POC UI.
 The UI was designed for tablet like interface with touch screen and virtual keyboard.

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)